SABS-R3/software-engineering-day6/_lecture/script.md

 listed on the published GitHub repository.
 These papers were, it is assumed, thoughorly peer reviewed, and there is absolutly no indication that the results produced by the covid-sim software were incorrect.
-On the contrairy, Professor Ferguson has had a long career in mathematical biology modelling and I am confident that he and his team rigerously verified the outputs of the software before each and every publication.
+On the contrairy, Professor Ferguson has had a long career in mathematical biology modelling and it seems reasonable to assume that he and his team rigerously verified the outputs of the software before each and every publication.

 https://github.com/mrc-ide/covid-sim/issues/181